Client-based/Matter-based Accounting

 • Pick Client Accounting if you need time or expenses from multiple matters on the same invoice.

 In some cases you may have conflicting needs.
-A solution here can be to split the client into multiple clients, where one client is set to Matter Accounting and the other is set to Client Accounting.
+A potential solution can be to split the client into multiple clients, where one client is set to Matter Accounting and the other is set to Client Accounting.

 The default is Client Accounting.
 You can change the default under Settings > QuickBooks.